yetibot/yetibot.github.io/resources/templates/md/posts/2020-04-27-guide-jira-basics.md

 ```

 There are quite a few options, and which ones are required depend on your
-particular JIRA project configuration, but `summary` is always required, and
+particular Jira project configuration, but `summary` is always required, and
 `description` often is.
 Try it out:

 ```yetibot